OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 > - The dialog resource's domain is the same as the domain of the host page, which can be the page in a task pane or the [function file](https://docs.microsoft.com/javascript/office/manifest/functionfile?view=office-js) of an add-in command.
 This is required: the page, controller method, or other resource that is passed to the `displayDialogAsync` method must be in the same domain as the host page.

 > [!IMPORTANT]
-> The host page and the resources of the dialog must have the same domain.
-Subdomains are not considered to be part of a domain for the purposes of `displayDialogAsync`.
+> The host page and the resources of the dialog must have the same full domain.
+If you attempt to pass `displayDialogAsync` a subdomain of the add-in's domain, it will not work.
+The full domain, including any subdomain, must match.

 After the first page (or other resource) is loaded, a user can go to any website (or other resource) that uses HTTPS.
 You can also design the first page to immediately redirect to another site.